Overview of the Character and Fitness Investigation Process

 - Education.
 Your law school will be contacted to obtain relevant information and you may be asked to provide a copy of your law school application.

 - Bar Admission in other Jurisdictions.
-The Bar may contact other jurisdictions to which you have applied and/or been admitted to verify information and perhaps obtain a copy of your application.
+Records related to other jurisdictions to which you have applied and/or been admitted to verify information and perhaps obtain a copy of your application.

 Per Rule 14-708(h), an applicant whose application is denied must wait at least one year before she or he may reapply unless another date is specified in the denial letter.
 Once the Applicant is permitted to apply again, a standard Application must be filed in accordance with the normal deadlines and late fees.